 - 3 small Onions, thinly sliced

-- 3 tablespoon Milk to sprinkle on rice
+- 3 tablespoons Milk to sprinkle on rice

-- 2 tablespoon Chopped cilantro leaves – to garnish
+- 2 tablespoons Chopped cilantro leaves – to garnish

-- Add chopped onions and cook until onions are translucent.
+- Add chopped onions and sauté for about 3-4 minutes until the onions are translucent.

 - Add diced beans and carrots to the pan.